-Issues 15.
-RECREATION - Potentially Significant Impact Less than Significant with Project Mitigation Less Than Significant Impact No Impact a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? • b) Does the project include recreational facilities or require the construction or expansion of recreational facilities, which might have an adverse physical effect on the environment? • a-b) No Impact.
+Issues Potentially Significant Impact Less than Significant with Project Mitigation Less Than Significant Impact No Impact 15.
+RECREATION - a) Would the project increase the use of exist neighborhood and regional parks or or recreational facilities such that substantial physical deterioration of the facility would occur or accelerated? ther ical b) Does the project include recreational facilities require the construction or expansion of recreation facilities, which might have an adverse physical effect on the environment? onal • a-b) No Impact.
 The proposed utility corridors and CHW plant would serve the needs of the existing main campus.
 As a result, no new students would be drawn to the campus, and thus there would be no increase in demand for nearby recreational facilities.
 In addition, there would be no need to construction additional for the same reason.
 There would be no impact with respect to these criteria.